xinyun2000/Skills/introduction/02_core_concept.md

 ### Query Section

-- During the query section, the RAG pipeline **find the most relevant context** based on the user query and **passes it along with the query to LLM** to synthesize a response.
+- During the query section, the RAG pipeline **finds the most relevant context** based on the user query and **passes it along with the query to LLM** to synthesize a response.
 - This enables LLM to obtain up-to-date knowledge that was not in its original training data, while also reducing fake content.
 The **key challenges** in this section are **finding, arranging and reasoning** based on the knowledge base.

 ![f355aec24b9a0cf80e6b11eaca4d965](https://github.com/xinyun2000/Skills/assets/130521370/aae45cfe-1488-4349-83ee-b3d840a55b54)

-- LLaMAIndex provide **composable(可组合的) module** to help users **build and integrated(集成) RAG pipeline** to use as an chatbot or a part of agent.
+- LLaMAIndex provides **composable(可组合的) module** to help users **build and integrate (集成) RAG pipeline** to use as a chatbot or a part of the agent.
-- these module can be customized by ranking preference and be mixed up to reason in the structured mode.
+- this module can be customized by ranking preference and be mixed up to reason in the structured mode.

 #### module in this section: